dayanandbarage/git-practice/README.md

 - git branch -c - Creates a new Branch
 - git checkout - Switches to the new Branch
 - git checkout -b - Creates a new branch and checks out
+- git merge - Merges the changes between the different branches

 ## Practicing the -m command